cloud-design-dev/gitlab-tf-ibm/README.md

 Deploy a Gitlab powered server secured by a Let's Encrypt SSL Cert using Terraform and Ansible.

 ## Prerequisites
- - A supported [Terraform DNS Provider](https://www.terraform.io/docs/providers/index.html) to properly create the Gitlab DNS record OR an IBM Cloud CIS instance
+ - An instance of the [IBM Cloud Internet Services](https://cloud.ibm.com/docs/infrastructure/cis?topic=cis-about-ibm-cloud-internet-services-cis#about-ibm-cloud-internet-services)
+ - The resource group for where your CIS instance is deployed.
+ - Terraform and Ansible installed locally.
  - The SSH key of the server you are running this example on.

 ## Initial Configuration